 All sales leaders know coaching is important, but many don’t know what it actually is.
-And for those that do coach, it tends to be after the sales meeting to review how the sales person think they did.
+For those that do coach – it tends to be after the sales meeting to review how the sales person think they did.
 This is a good start, but the real value comes from…Coaching the PLAN, DO & REVIEW:

 DO: Observe what this person actually does in the sales meeting.
 Look at the lead behaviours demonstrated e.g. Number of questions asked?
 Were they open questions?
 Did they then ask problem and impact questions to find out the ‘need under the need’?

-REVIEW: Get the salesperson to review how they did both in hard measures of meeting outcomes, but also soft measures of skills developed.
+REVIEW: Have the salesperson review how they did both in hard measures of meeting outcomes, but also soft measures of skills developed.
 Then provide evidence based feedback from your actual observation.
 This is impossible to do if you didn’t observe the meeting!

 In the world of sport, players practice 90% of the time and play for 10% of it.
-In the world of business, players play the game 99% of the time and yet we expect high performance all the time??
-In sales I would advocate for 3 types of coaching that lead to increased performance:
+For the likes of business, players play the game 99% of the time and yet we expect high performance all the time??
+For sales I would advocate for 3 types of coaching that lead to increased performance: